apache/drill/_docs/configure-drill/configuration-options/020-start-up-options.md

 ## Configuring Start-Up Options

-You can configure start-up options for each Drillbit in the `drill- override.conf` file located in Drill’s` /conf` directory.
+You can configure start-up options for each Drillbit in `<drill_home>/conf/drill-override.conf` .

 The summary of start-up options, also known as boot options, lists default values.
 The following descriptions provide more detail on key options that are frequently reconfigured: